draber/hybrid-object/readme.md

 _Hybrid Objects_ are build on top of regular _Objects_ and can be used in exactly the same way.
 You can access the properties in the above example with either `hObj.get('path.to.string')` or `hObj.path.to.string`.
 You can use all static methods such as `HybridObject.keys(hObj)` or `HybridObject.values(hObj)`; the more common ones, namely `Object.keys()`, `Object.values()`, `Object.entries()` and `Object.assign()` can also be called from withing the instance as `hObj.keys()` or `hObj.values()` etc.

 ## Flattened version of the object
 Many of the concepts of _Hybrid Objects_ are based on a flattened version of the object.
 The keys of this object are the paths of the properties, expressed in `dotted.string.notation`.
 The values are the values of these properties.
 These values can be of any type, excluding objects and arrays, as they would become part of the path.
-To distiguish between the top-level keys and values, that are returned by `Object.keys()` resp. `Object.values()`,  and the keys and values of the flattened version, this document refers to the latter as `paths` and `finalValues`.
+To distinguish between the top-level keys and values returned by `Object.keys()` resp. `Object.values()`,  and the keys and values of the flattened version, this document refers to the latter as `paths` and `finalValues`.

 The above example would be represented as: